CPS-IT/project-builder/docs/usage.md

   skipping files that are only relevant for development of this repository
 * **`--no-dev`** speeds up the installation process by skipping dev-requirements (those are only required for development purposes)
-* **`--remove-vcs`** removes potentially generated VCS directories. _You can also skip this option and decide on your own how to handle VCS directories._

 :bulb: Tip: Add the `-v` (or `--verbose`) command option to get a verbose output of processing steps.